Adige-Calculations/OpenFOAM-handbook/src/19_virtualization/docker.md

 # Docker

-Docker is an open-source software project automating the deployment of applications inside software containers.
+Docker is an open-source software for automating and encapsulating the deployment of applications inside software containers.

+It works with images and container, the main difference between this two is:

+- An image is chunk of memory allocated to store an OS and the relative applicaiton data
+- A container instead is a running image

-To visualise how many imagesyou have in your system run:
+To visualise how many images you have in your system run:

 ```sh
 docker images
 ```

-It works with images and container, the main difference between this two is:

-- An image is piece of memory with the os and applicaiton data inside
-- A container instead is a running image

 ## System images
 An image becomes a container when you execute it.
 Check the images that are present in your system after the build